We Care About Your Privacy

 “understand the internal structures and subtleties of different languages.
 By having an automatic point of comparison, multilingual children automatically understand the universals of languages and have a high level of language awareness.”

 In bilingual schools, students are exposed to both languages equally during the school day, rendering the students academically balanced bilinguals.
 This results in successful operation in two languages and, usually, in later success in two languages when assessed as a curriculum area.
-In turn, this permits learners to gain potentially broader qualifications, which may increase employment opportunities and allow for cultural bi-literacy, among other advantages.
+In turn, this permits the bilingual learners to gain potentially broader qualifications, which may increase employment opportunities and allow for cultural bi-literacy, among other advantages.

 Colin Baker (2000) mentions that doubling the language capacities of individuals also doubles the language resources of our society.
 This has become imperative in our globally mobile world (Foreign Language Education).